-Your motorhome may be equipped with an exterior television.
-Please consult the user's guide that was provided in your unit packet for detailed operating instructions.
+Your Motorhome may be equipped with an exterior entertainment center.
+This entertainment center may contain the following; radio/CD Player, television, DVD player and speakers.
+Please consult the user's guide that was provided in your unit packet for detailed operating instructions of the various components that make up the exterior entertainment center.